 Online sessions: £60/session

-Face to Face sessions: £70/sessionI offer a discounted rate of £50/session based on income and employment status.
+Face to Face sessions: £70/sessionI offer limited spaces at a discounted rate based on income and employment status.
 Please email me for details.

 PLEASE NOTE: